Qwab17/AirBnB_clone/README.md

 # 0x00.
 AirBnB clone
-This the beginning part of our team project to develop a clone copy of the AirBnB website.
+This is the beginning part of our team project to develop a clone copy of the AirBnB website.
 In this part, we've created a backend interface, like a control panel, to handle program information.
 With commands in the control panel, users can make, modify, or remove things and handle file storage.
 We use a system called JSON to keep data saved even when you close and reopen the program.

 The AirBnB project is a project to implement a full web application that mimics the AirBnB web application.
 This is no a 100% replica of the site but an implementation with fundamental functions.
 The aim was to provide us the students with a learning opportunity to grasp fundamental concepts.